ReshmaKoshy/DelphiInterpreter/README.md

 # Scope

-Object-oriented features on top of the Pascal ANTLR grammr by handling the creation of classes, objects, constructors, destructors, and encapsulation.
+Object-oriented features on top of the Pascal ANTLR grammar by handling:
+- Classes, objects, constructors, and destructors
+- Encapsulation and visibility control
+- Control structures including for loops, while loops with break/continue statements
+- User-defined functions and procedures with formal parameter passing
+- Scoping rules for:
+  - Local and global variables
+  - Class fields and methods
+  - Function/procedure parameters
+- Proper lifetime management of variables based on scope
+- Expression evaluation is done:
+  - Arithmetic operations
+  - Comparison operators (<, >, <=, >=, =, <>)

 ## Project Structure